-With Holcomb Mediation Center, you can expect an efficient and competent mediation process.
-We are dedicated professionals who will work hard to save you time and money, and above all, help you and your spouse achieve the best post-divorce situation.
-And since we are not just certified mediators but also practicing attorneys, we can make our legal experience work to your and your spouse’s advantage.
+With Holcomb Mediation, you can expect an efficient and competent mediation process.
+We are dedicated professionals who will work hard to save you time and money, and above all, help you and your spouse achieve the best situation post-divorce.
+And since we are not just mediators, but Attorney-Mediators and/or Virginia Supreme Court Certified Family Law Mediators, we can make our legal education and experience work to your and your spouse’s advantage.

 Get In Touch With Holcomb Law Today